 Corrective Jaw (Orthognathic) Surgery in Colleyville, TX

 When your bite is “off” or your teeth don’t seem to fit together properly, it may be necessary to look beyond your teeth for a solution.
 Sometimes the issues of occlusion and alignment are skeletal in nature, meaning that the jawbone is primarily responsible for the function, position, and appearance of your teeth.
 The skeletal foundation of the face and jaw can even influence your ability to speak and breathe.
-At Texas Oral Surgery Specialists in Colleyville, TX, Dr. Christopher L. Tye has over twenty years of experience treating jaw alignment issues.
+At Texas Oral Surgery Specialists in Colleyville, TX, Dr. Chris L. Tye, MD, DDS has over twenty-five years of experience treating jaw alignment issues.
 With corrective jaw surgery, technically known as orthognathic surgery, it is possible to overcome a number of muscular and skeletal abnormalities as they pertain to the face, mouth, jaw and joints.

 What Causes Skeletal Abnormalities?

 Jaw surgery can be prompted by various congenital conditions.
 For instance, some children are born with abnormalities to the jaw joint and/or jawbone.
 It can also be indicated due to a developmental (growth) defect, a behavioral condition such as tongue-thrusting or thumb-sucking, or an accidental traumatic injury.

 Which Conditions Can Be Corrected with Orthognathic Surgery?